FriendlyUser/vuepress-theme-cool-starter/docs/README.md

 Most of the customization is done in `config.js`, automatic navbar and sidebar navigation is available in `config-other.js`

-Some other good examples can be found at [vuepress-examples](https://vuepress-examples.netlify.com/)
+Some other good vuepress examples can be found at [vuepress-examples](https://vuepress-examples.netlify.com/)